shovel-kun/LunaTranslator/docs/en/README.md

 ### 4. Translation Enhancement

-Clean up and polish machine translation:
+Improve quality of translations with various tools:

 - **Text Processing**:
-  - Multiple processing methods available
-  - From basic (removing duplicates, line breaks) to advanced (regex replacement)
+  - Over a dozen text processing methods, from simple tasks like text de-duplication and filtering line breaks to complex regular expression replacements
-  - Custom Python preprocessors for specific needs
+  - You can also write your own Python preprocessors
 - **Optimization**:
   - Custom proper noun translations
   - VNR shared dictionary import

 ### 5. Japanese Language Learning Tools

-Learning Japanese?
-These tools will help you:
+LunaTranslator includes tools for Japanese learners:

 - **Word Segmentation and Furigana Display**:
-  - MeCab and other tokenizers supported
+  - Supports MeCab and other tokenizers.
-  - Helps with reading and understanding Japanese text
-- **Dictionary Integration**:
+- **Dictionary Lookup**:
-  - Access multiple online and offline dictionaries (MDICT, Shogakukan, Youdao, Jisho, etc.)
+  - Supports various online and offline dictionaries such as MDICT, Shogakukan, Lingoes, EDICT, Youdao, Weblio, Goo, Moji, Jisho, and more.
 - **Anki Flashcard Integration**:
   - Easily add new vocabulary to your Anki decks for efficient learning